| |

 structures.
 Existing public buildings (forums, libraries,

-odeons, theatres, amphitheatres, stadia, hippodromes, circuses,
+odeons, theatres, museums, stadia, hippodromes, circuses,

-schools, gymnasia, temples, baths, etc.) were often vandalised
+schools, gymnasia, temples, baths, Roman amphitheatres

-or destroyed.
-Many building techniques were forgotten. |
+techniques were forgotten.

-| Education: |
+Education: |

 Where even the poor had been taught to read and write